Pen-y-Fan/hexo-pen-y-fan/source/_posts/Set-up-PhpStorm-to-use-PHP-with-PHPUnit-and-xDebug-in-Docker.md

 ---
-title: Set up PhpStorm to use PHP with PhpUnit and xDebug in Docker
+title: Set up PhpStorm to use PHP with PHPUnit and xDebug in Docker
 date: 2020-10-10 17:01:32
 tags: [Docker, Linux, PHP, PhpStorm, PhpUnit, Resource]
 categories: [Docker]
 ---

 I have recently configured my windows 10 laptop with an additional SSD, so I could experiment with Linux.
-I have already installed Pop!_OS Git, PhpStorm and Docker.
+I have already [installed Pop!_OS Git, PhpStorm and Docker](/2020/10/05/Pop-OS-new-install/).
 I haven't installed PHP or Composer locally.
 Next I want to learn how to use this new environment.
 This is what I have found out so far.

 ## Start with a Project